 The Mark II version used the same top plate as that of the Mark I, but it was modified for one inch tape.
 It still operated at 360 ips with the early version of the tight loop drive.
 Jack Mullin and Wayne Johnson had decided to build the Mark II system before the 11 November demonstration and were actively engaged in its construction.
 When I started at BCE they were testing various head stacks and working with William Wetzel at 3M to improve the tape quality for the recorder.
 It was obvious that main problem was how to increase the recorded bandwidth on the tape.
 We would find out over the next months that there was a lot that was not known about how the head-tape process works.

-A discussion over using a rotary head approach to that of longitudinal had taken place, and there was much doubt that the rotary head would work.
+A discussion over using a rotary head approach to that of longitudinal had taken place.
+Ampex had shown interest in the rotary head, but there was much doubt that the rotary head would work.
 It also would have been difficult for the BCE group to implement it because of our lack of the mechanical facilities to build one.
 The longitudinal approach was selected with multiple tracks.
 Instead of using a rotary head, the multiple tracks were electronically scanned.
 The Mark II system had 12 tracks recorded on the 1 inch tape.
 Ten of the tracks were used for the video, and the other two, one on the top of the tape and one on the bottom, were used for audio, sync and reference signals.